eginer/quantum_package/docs/source/modules/davidson.rst

 .. option:: state_following

-   If true, the states are re-ordered to match the input states
+   If |true|, the states are re-ordered to match the input states

    Default: False

 .. option:: disk_based_davidson

-   If true, disk space is used to store the vectors
+   If |true|, disk space is used to store the vectors

    Default: False

 .. option:: distributed_davidson

-   If true, use the distributed algorithm
+   If |true|, use the distributed algorithm

    Default: True